joekl7/entrepy/README.md

 My first repository on Github

-I love my wife, food, and cool new things!
+I love my wife, food, and cool new things!!!